Where to Buy

 GBM Assessment (Score: 7.5/10)

-George Bernard Shaw, awarded the Nobel Prize in Literature in 1925, was the most brilliant and provocative English-language dramatist since Shakespeare.
-Pygmalion, his comedy of class and linguistic transformation, achieved extraordinary cultural reach when it was adapted into the beloved musical My Fair Lady, while Saint Joan stands as his dramatic masterpiece, a penetrating study of faith, politics, and martyrdom.
-Shaw's plays combined devastating wit with serious social criticism, making him a towering figure of twentieth-century theater.
+George Bernard Shaw was the most brilliant and provocative English-language dramatist since Shakespeare.
+Pygmalion, his comedy of class and linguistic transformation, achieved exceptional cultural reach when it was adapted into the beloved musical My Fair Lady, while Saint Joan stands as his greatest dramatic work, a penetrating study of faith, politics, and martyrdom.
+Shaw’s plays combined devastating wit with serious social criticism, making him a towering figure of twentieth-century theater and earning him the Nobel Prize in Literature in 1925.

 Shaw wrote during a period of intense social reform in Britain, and his commitment to Fabian socialism infused his plays with a passionate concern for class inequality, women's rights, and political hypocrisy.
 Often considered the greatest English-language dramatist since Shakespeare, he used the stage as a platform for intellectual debate, challenging audiences to confront the contradictions of their own society.